 You can find a list of Shanghai spas and massage parlors for expats at the end of this article.

-After seeing an Ad on the MSN China website for what seemed to be a coupon towards a Shanghai massage, I clicked on the link.
+After seeing an online ad for a Shanghai massage, I clicked on the link.

 Unfortunately for Shanghai expats who do not read Chinese, you will need to find a translator, as this must all be done in Chinese.

 Chong Jing Tang 中经堂 was founded in 2008 as a project under the state-run China Academy of Chinese Medical Sciences (CACMS), previously known as the China Academy of Traditional Chinese Medicine (CATCM).

 The qualified TCM doctors at Chong Jing Tang that do the initial health check-ups and prescribe various TCM treatments come from the Shanghai Association of Traditional Chinese Medicine and other TCM hospitals in Shanghai.

 When entering the lavishly decorated premises, you will see statues, posters and paintings everywhere depicting key pressure points on the body and other TCM themes.
 On the third floor is a small museum displaying various traditional TCM instruments and medicines, as well as a graph of the history of TCM development; well worth the visit alone.

 After a few minutes sitting in their comfortable waiting room, a TCM doctor came over with a folder to open a file for me at their clinic.
 She asked questions about my health history and filled in the forms.
 I was then taken into a doctor's office.

 Lying on the bed, the doctor applied suction cups on my back, much like the cupping therapy mentioned in our Shanghai Chinese medicine article, but without the fire, and for only five minutes.